 - Trauma-Informed Practice;

-As the Head of the WE:FOCUS lab we are conducting research in the following areas:
+Head of the HEART Hub conducting research and Knowledge Exchange in the following areas:

 - Positive therapeutic approaches to healing trauma and emotional injuries

 - Training Parents, Teachers and Practitioners in Emotion-Focused Counselling/Coaching Skills